sonicoder86/todomvc-svelte/README.md

 # TodoMVC built with Svelte and Store

-The well-known TodoApp built with Svelte and Store in a well-structured way.
+The well-known TodoMVC built with Svelte and Store in a structured and testable way.

 ![TodoMVC Svelte](./images/screenshot.png "TodoMVC Svelte")